mandelsoft/documents/config/README.md

 Templates typically support expressions to solve the problem of derived values, but they can also be used to introduce explicitly named and parameterized elements, which can act as syntactical elements in the finally maintained description.
-It provides the possibility to offer formal DSLs on top of simple structured value formats.
+It provides the possibility to offer formal DSLs on top of simple structured value formats by providing functions or named and parameterized templates.

 <center>
 <img src="./media/templated-dsl.png" style="width:50%" />
 </center>

 This is achieved by providing libraries usable for every particular installation parameterization.
+The library describes parameterized functions or templates, which evaluate to more complex descriptive structures of the underlying data format.
+The result is some kind of *intermediate* DSL usable by the operator maintaining the final configuration description.
+Those libraries can be domain specific and usable for a complete range of application or specific for a dedicated application installer.

-It can either be provided by the installer itself to support generic application definitions or as part of the installed product.
+Therefore, it can either be provided by the technical installer itself to support generic application definitions or as part of the installed product.

 In the first case the result is some kind of installer framework generally usable for an intended application domain, whose basic installation capabilities are defined